 Think of your golf swing with an iron as a circle.
 The lowest point of that circle, or the "swing bottom," is where the club will make its deepest contact with the ground.
 Most amateur golfers mistakenly believe their job is to help lift the ball into the air.
 This causes them to try and bottom out the swing behind or at the ball.
 The result?
 They either hit the ground first (a fat or "chunky" shot) or catch the ball on the upswing with the leading edge (a thinned or "bladed" shot).

 Elite ball strikers do the opposite.
 They trust the loft of the club to get the ball airborne.
-Their sole focus is on making the bottom of their mighty be in front of the golf ball.
+Their sole focus is on making the bottom of their swing arc be in front of the golf ball.
 When you accomplish this, the club approaches the ball on a descending path.
 It strikes the ball first, compressing it against the clubface, and then continues downward to take a slice of turf.
-This "ball-then-turf" contact is what produces maximum distance, control, and backspin.
+This "ball-then-turf contact is what produces maximum distance, control, and backspin.

 Setting Yourself Up for a Forward Divot